 Piazza del Duomo

-You might still want to consider paying a couple of euros to enter (prizes vary over the seasons) because it gives you a chance to climb up over 450 steps to the actual dome and get a fantastic view of the city – same goes for the neighbouring campanile, the bell tower.
+You might still want to consider paying a couple of euros to enter (prices vary over the seasons) because it gives you a chance to climb up over 450 steps to the actual dome and get a fantastic view of the city – the same goes for the neighbouring campanile, the bell tower.

 There’s Palazzo Vecchio, or literally the Old Palace, which was built in the 13th century to host the Florentine government – and still does today.
 In front of it, don’t get too excited to see the David statue that everyone is snapping pictures of – it’s a copy of Michelangelo’s famous original naked man.

 Pre-booking your tickets is crucial, so make sure to do so online or check with your hotel.
-Depending on your love for arts, you can spend two hours, a full day or a whole lifetime in there, but for the sake of your Florence trip, stay until you get hungry – and make it real hungry…
+Depending on your love for arts, you can spend two hours, a full day or a whole lifetime in there, but for the sake of your Florence trip, stay until you get hungry – and make it really hungry…

 Lunch at All’Antico Vinaio

-Do it like the locals and get a plastic cup of red wine with your mouth-watering, gigantic schiacciata, then sit down on the sidewalk right outside where you line up with everyone else enjoying their glorious 7-euro-lunch (5 for the food, 2 for the wine, no kidding).
+Do it like the locals and get a plastic cup of red wine with your mouth-watering, gigantic schiacciata, then sit down on the sidewalk right outside where you line up with everyone else enjoying their glorious 7-euro lunch (5 for the food, 2 for the wine, no kidding).

-Arno river and Ponte vecchio
+Arno River and Ponte Vecchio

-You can see Palazzo Pitti on your left as you come from Ponte vecchio onto the other side of Florence, the Oltrarno.
+You can see Palazzo Pitti on your left as you come from Ponte Vecchio onto the other side of Florence, the Oltrarno.
 If it’s still early, make sure to check out the palace’s beautiful garden Giardino di Boboli that is right behind.

 If you’ve enjoyed the street art you’ve seen so far, you can pass Clet’s studio in Via dell’Olmo 8, as it’s just on the way to your next destination: Piazzale Michelangelo.

 Be prepared to take quite a steep walk – but lucky you, the view is absolutely worth it.
 Up in Piazzale Michelangelo, there is not only the second copy of the David (‘s butt), but more importantly, you can see the whole city stretching out in front of you from up there.
 Make your way down again only after enjoying a dramatic sunset over Florence.

 Eat your budget

 Start your night in Piazza Santo Spirito with an aperitivo, another Italian concept of food-and-beverage-intake that is not familiar to most other cultures.
-The aperitivo is a sort of pre-dinner served sometime between 6 and 9 pm and is much more about the drink than the snack that comes with it.
-Great aperitivo places in Santo Spirito include PopCafé and Volume, but there’s many more right on the piazza.
+The aperitivo is a sort of pre-dinner drink served sometime between 6 and 9 pm and is much more about the drink than the snack that comes with it.
+Great aperitivo places in Santo Spirito include PopCafé and Volume, but there are many more right on the piazza.

-If you’re travelling on a tight budget and/or are poor student, you can easily turn that aperitivo into an aperi-cena – although you should know that many Italians wouldn’t ever do the same.
+If you’re travelling on a tight budget and/or are a poor student, you can easily turn that aperitivo into an aperi-cena – although you should know that many Italians wouldn’t ever do the same.
 But as many bars offer a buffet of appetizers for aperitivo, it is technically possible to eat your fill there instead of heaving a pricey dinner afterwards.
-Be aware that means missing out on even more amazing food though.
+Be aware that this means missing out on even more amazing food though.

 If your budget allows you to go a little further, leave some space for the actual cena (dinner).
 No need to go far, as Piazza Santo Spirito offers great options, like Tamerò with its fabulous homemade pasta, Trattoria Casalinga or the one with the simplest name of all, Osteria Santo Spirito.